MrBQuantized/edge-ai-roadmap/README.md

 ## Computer Science Fundamentals

-> These are the foundations most ML engineers skip.
-For Edge AI specifically — where you need to understand what happens at the hardware level — they matter more than in cloud AI work.
-Work through these gradually alongside the main track, not as a separate prerequisite block.
+> These are computer science foundations that many data science and ML learning paths spend relatively little time on.
+For Edge AI, they become increasingly important because understanding hardware and systems directly influences deployment and performance.

 ### Computer Architecture